4GeeksAcademy/javascript-arrays-exercises-tutorial/README.md

 $ learnpack plugins:install learnpack-node
 ```

-2. Download this particular exercise using learnpack and navigate with `cd` into the folder:
+2. Download this particular exercise using LearnPack and navigate with `cd` into the folder:

 ```bash
 $ learnpack download javascript-arrays-exercises